-Nevertheless, the new concept “Meaningful Conversations” will favour brands.
+Nevertheless, the new concept of “Meaningful Conversations” will favor brands.
 “More replies means more content.
 More content means more content for advertisers and data miners,” Bernie Hogan, a senior research fellow at the Oxford Internet Institute.

 Besides working with influencers, brands already work with agencies or products that work on influencer marketing data.
-For established influencers the latest change won’t be an issue but for a new players/influencers it could be a challenge.
+For established influencers, the latest change won’t be an issue but for a new players/influencers, it could be a challenge.
 The like mentality has been ingrained so effectively in our DNA that it will be difficult to let it go easily.
-In that case, Facebook/Instagram will recommend suite of ad products for a
+In that case, Facebook/Instagram will recommend a suite of ad products for a

 better reach sorry better engagement.

 Wonder how would social media be without the likes count?
-Today we almost share our entire life on social media and then starts the never ending checking of how many likes the post got, how many comments and what are people saying.
-If no one is doing anything then why are people not liking it and if they like why so less number of people.
+Today we almost share our entire life on social media and then start the never-ending checking off how many likes the post got, how many comments and what are people saying.
+If no one is doing anything then why are people not liking it and if they like why so fewer people.
 The anxiety levels are hardly resting.